-I design applications and write software as an employee or consultant (preferably the latter).
+I design applications and write software.
 I've worked on UI/UX, graphics, imaging, and broadcast television applications, where my background in film, video, and computer graphics production informs my designs and helps me better understand the customer's needs.

 Needs analysis, product definition, object-oriented software design and programming, embedded systems.
 Networking, communications, client/server systems, real-time control.
 Technical writing and presentation.
 Film & video production/post-production.

-Four iOS (iPhone) apps in the App Store: Wi-Fi WFM, Cine Meter II, Cine Meter and My Daily Cow.
-UX/UI design and implementation for PIX-E portable video monitor/recorders.
+Four iOS apps in the App Store: FieldMonitor, Cine Meter II, Cine Meter and My Daily Cow.
+UX/UI design and coding for PIX-E portable video monitor/recorders.
 64-bit Windows 7 software for a high-end archival film-scanning system with real-time image stabilization. iPhone app for selecting ND filters for drone photography.
-Hardware and software design for a handheld digital water-quality analyzer. iOS, Objective-C, Swift, Xcode, C++, VS2012, Qt, Linux.
+Hardware and software design for a handheld digital water-quality analyzer. iOS, Objective-C, Swift, Xcode, C++, VS2012, Qt, Linux, Arduino, ESP-IDF.